e-sushi/su/docs.md

 ```
 there are two entities: `name` and `struct{}`.
 The `name` entity has the metatype `label_structure`, indiciating that it is a label which refers to a structure definition.
 The `struct {}` entity has the metatype `structure`, which indicates that it's a declaration of a structure.

-But what would you do with this information?
-Who cares that the syntax has types attached to it, I just want to write code!

 Building these concepts helps to form understandings of certain kinds of syntax, as well as developing new forms of syntax that may not have seemed viable without a proper interpretation of what is really going on when you write things.
 For example, amu supports the syntax:
 ```rust
 a : using struct {